What is AmeriCorps?

 - Child care, if eligible

-- Education award of $5,730.
+- Education award of $5,815 (or an end-of-year stipend for VISTA).
 The education awards are paid as vouchers by the National Service Trust, and may be redeemed within seven years to pay for current education costs at qualified colleges, universities, other post-secondary institutions and approved school-to-work programs, or to pay back qualified student loans already incurred.

 - Forbearance of qualified student loans and payment of interest that accrues during the term of service.
 Go to the AmeriCorps website to see if your loan would qualify.

 - Habitat Charlotte also provides the possibility of low-cost housing.

 What are we looking for in an AmeriCorps member?